YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/dsp/README.md

 TODO
 * <todo: consider, oled display, wired on breadboard to RPi Pico, discovery, understaing ecosystm, >
-* <todo: consider, BME280 temperature readings to screen in QA environment QA1, both LCD screen and BME sensor are use I2C work around is have each be on seperate bus, BME280 on bus 1 and LCD on bus 0, LCD bus 0 probably simplest work around for now,  >
 * <todo: consider, there are still issues to fully understand with Hatch build options in pyproject.toml, further research necessary, >
 * <todo: consider, refactor LCD1602 dirver so that it is passed an I2C object as argument, currently the driver has a hard coded option internal, allow bus variability 0 or 1 allow GPIO pin variability allow frequence variablity, instead of all being hard coded values, allow daisy chaining of LCD driver with other I2C devices on same contraller with same GPIO pins>
 * <todo: consider, after LCD1602 driver refatord to take an i2c controller as argument daisy chain BME280 and LCD screen, as test, >
+* <todo: consider, rebuild bme280 package distribution in Hatch, current versoin is pd was built in PMD, likely correlation not causation, >

 DONE
 * <done: intent to commit>